Sachin1612/aws-resources/Readme.md

 30

-- Enter Handler
+- Enter Handler:

 **make sure namespace of your project**

-Check your lambda in AWS Console
+Check your lambda function in AWS Console

 **4 Attach policies in console**
 ```bash